 1. Making Hulked-Out Goats and Dogs

-Scientists have used CRISPR to delete genes which inhibit hair growth and muscle in goats for supplementing the country’s commercial wool and meat industries.China is researching both genetic engineering and cloning, and it’s possible that these two technologies become a common method of agricultural industries and expanding livestock.
+Scientists have used CRISPR to delete genes that inhibit hair growth and muscle in goats for supplementing the country’s commercial wool and meat industries.China is researching both genetic engineering and cloning, and it’s possible that these two technologies become a common method of agricultural industries and expanding livestock.

 2. Removing Malaria from Mosquitos

 The scientist has created mosquitos that are resistant to the parasite that causes malaria Plasmodium falciparum.
-They used CRISPR tool for removing a segment of mosquito’s DNA, and when its genetic system tried to repair the genome, it was tricked into replacing it with a DNA construct engineered by the scientists.
+They used the CRISPR tool for removing a segment of mosquito’s DNA, and when its genetic system tried to repair the genome, it was tricked into replacing it with a DNA construct engineered by the scientists.
 Two genes in the construct made the mosquitos resistant to Plasmodium falciparum.
 The altered mosquitos passed on the resistance genes to their offspring, e1ven when they mated with normal mosquitos.